shermanloan/scejson-doc/doc/module-loan.md

 As an example, in Tennessee you may need to define a financed, non-APR affecting fee to be computed by decreasing the amount financed by $2,000, and then multiplying this reduced amount by 0.115.
-The way to accomplish this in the SCEX is as follows:
+The way to accomplish this in the SCE is as follows:

 ```json